dfranklin02/SRL/docs/pages/metacognition/metacognition.md

 ## HOW can I improve my metacognitive skills?

-To learn more about the three components of metacognition – planning, monitoring, and evaluation – and how you can improve your metacognition, click on the “Learn More” buttons below.
+To learn more about the three components of metacognition – planning, monitoring, and evaluation – and how you can improve your metacognition, click on the <b>“Learn More”</b> buttons below.

 <div class="row">
          <div class="col-lg-12">